decision-labs/spacialdb-devcenter/pages/Python.md

     return HttpResponse(t.render(c))
 ```

 Create a directory outside of your project directory for the templates you want to use in your project.
-Create a directory for the places templates called `places` in the directory.
+Create a directory for the places templates called `places` inside this directory.
+Finally in your `settings.py` add its absolute path in the `TEMPLATE_DIRS`:

 ```python
 TEMPLATE_DIRS = (